 The Memorial will be a publicly accessible display where citizens can honor, reflect and learn about the bravery and sacrifice displayed to further the freedom that our country enjoys.

 To identify the most fitting design to embody the vision of the Cold War Veterans Memorial, the Pritzker Military Museum & Library will host an international design competition.
-Set to commence in March 2021, the competition will be a juried, two-stage process.
-Stage I will be an open call to submit design concepts for the memorial.
+Starting April 1, 2021, the competition will be a juried, two-stage process.
+Stage I will be an open call to submit design concepts for the memorial and will end on June 15, 2021.
 In Stage II, the selected finalists will evolve their concepts for the memorial to create fully defined designs.
-Visit this website in the coming months for more information on the design competition and directions on how to participate.
 The Pritzker Military Museum & Library looks forward to seeing many inspiring ideas for honoring our veterans and creating a truly exceptional Cold War Veterans Memorial.